 - Accreditation in the United States: The goal of accreditation is to ensure that an institution meets acceptable levels of quality.
 You can learn more about accreditation at this U.S. Department of Education site and browse lists of accrediting agencies, lists of accredited schools and more.

-- Career Colleges and Technical Schools: This Web site provides you with questions you’ll want to ask before enrolling in any career college or technical school, such as Colorado Technical University Online.
+- Career Colleges and Technical Schools: This Web site provides you with questions you’ll want to ask before enrolling in any career college or technical school.

 - Choosing a School: Offered by the Federal Student Aid program, this page provides links for learning more about the various types of colleges and helps students with college selection processes.